Lightning-AI/litgpt/tutorials/convert_lit_models.md

 ```

 Instead of using TinyLlama, you can replace the `repo_id` target with any other model repository
-specifier that is currently supported by Lit-GPT.
+specifier that is currently supported by LitGPT.
 You can get a list of supported repository specifier
 by running `scripts/download.py` without any additional arguments.

 Then, we download the model we specified via `$repo_id` above: